Dividend Dates Explained – Must Know Dates for Investors

-There are lots of investors in the stock market who buys a stock only for their dividends.
+There are lots of investors in the stock market who buys a stock only to receive dividends.
 A regular, consistent and increasing dividend per year is what these investors are looking for.
-In general, those investors who are planning for their retirement or a long-term investment with some yearly returns invest in dividend stocks.
+In general, those investors who are planning for a long-term investment with some yearly income invest in dividend stocks.

 What is a ‘Dividend’?

 A dividend is a distribution of a portion of a company’s earnings, decided by the board of directors, to a class of its shareholders.
 Dividends can be issued as cash payments, as shares of stock, or other property.
 A company’s net profits can be allocated to shareholders via a dividend.
 Larger, established companies tend to issue regular dividends as they seek to maximize shareholder wealth in ways aside from supernormal growth.

 Here is the list of some of the highest dividend paying companies in India: 10 Best Dividend Stocks in India That Will Make Your Portfolio Rich.

 The timing of buying/selling is the most important factor for receiving dividends.
-You don’t want to buy these stocks if you won’t be getting any dividend.
+You don’t want to buy these stocks if you won’t be getting any dividend, right?
 For example, if you buy these stocks after a certain time, the previous seller might get the dividend as he was holding the stock when the company was recording the name of the shareholder before distribution of dividends.

-Therefore, it’s very important that you monitor the dates during the press conference by the company’s board of directors.
-It’s during the press conference (corporate announcements) when the company announces how much dividends they will give to the shareholders and the dates when the stockholders will get their dividends.
+Therefore, it’s very important that you monitor the dates during the press conference (corporate announcements) by the company’s board of directors.
+It’s during the press conference when the company announces how much dividends they will give to the shareholders and the dates when the stockholders will receive their dividends.

 Understanding the dates mentioned in the corporate announcement is quite important for the investors as it decides the timing of trading of these dividend stocks.
-And this post for explaining those dates only.
+And this post is for explaining those dates only.
 So, be with me for the next 5-8 minutes to understand the dividend dates explained for newbies.

 Want to learn more?
 Here is a best selling book on stock market which I highly recommend to read: Beating the street by Peter Lynch